TEAMMATES/teammates/devdocs/settingUp.md

   The DataNucleus Access Platform provides persistence and retrieval of data to a range of datastores using a range of APIs, with a range of query languages.
   Comes with App Engine SDK.
 * **Xerces XML Parser** [version 2.9.1]: This library is required to parse the XML config files.
 This library may not be needed on some platforms as it may already come packaged on some JREs (particulary windows)
+* **SendGrid** Alternative framework to JavaMail for sending emails.
+If you want to use Sendgrid for developing and testing email features, create a free SendGrid account and update your username and password in `build.properties`

 ####Tools used in testing